Fox2Code/FabricZero/README.md

    [OptiFabric](https://www.curseforge.com/minecraft/mc-mods/optifabric)
    Note: Sodium and OptiFabric **are still incompatible** since they modify the same part of the game code

+- Q: How this mod is clientside only?
+  A: This mod is both client side and server side

 - Q: How this mod optimizes bytecode?
 A: The mod has multiple bytecode optimizations for multiples this to optimize: